Bank Account Opening in UAE

 • Passport copy of the entry page

-• Six months bank statement from the home country
+• Six months statement from the home country

 • Bank Reference letter